S3-working-group/s3-practical-guide/docs/all.md

 -   revised all illustrations for a more consistent style and increased readability
 -   revised introduction: more explanation about patterns and core concepts
--   updated glossary: revised explanation of <dfn data-info="Delegator: An individual or group delegating responsibility for a domain to other(s).">Delegator</dfn>, <dfn data-info="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">Delegatee</dfn>, <dfn data-info="Role: A domain that is delegated to an individual, who then becomes the role keeper.">Role</dfn> and <dfn data-info="Pattern: A process, practice or guideline that serves as a template for successfully responding to a specific kind of challenge or opportunity.">Pattern</dfn>, added <dfn data-info="Role Keeper: An individual taking responsibility for a role.">Role Keeper</dfn>
+-   updated glossary: revised explanation of <a href="#" class="tooltip" title="Delegator: An individual or group delegating responsibility for a domain to other(s).">Delegator</a>, <a href="#" class="tooltip" title="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">Delegatee</a>, <a href="#" class="tooltip" title="Role: A domain that is delegated to an individual, who then becomes the role keeper.">Role</a> and <a href="#" class="tooltip" title="Pattern: A process, practice or guideline that serves as a template for successfully responding to a specific kind of challenge or opportunity.">Pattern</a>, added <a href="#" class="tooltip" title="Role Keeper: An individual taking responsibility for a role.">Role Keeper</a>

 #### Changes 2020-04-29